-- A. It shall be unlawful for any person to engage in the cleaning or pumping of any septic tank, pump tank, holding tank, or chemical toilet, or to dispose of the cleanings therefrom without first obtaining registration from the Health Officer. - B. Only disposal sites with a valid discharge permit from the RWQCB shall be used for the disposal of septage.
-The transfer of septage from one container to another is prohibited, unless conducted: - (1) At a publicly owned treatment works pursuant to waste discharge requirements issued by the RWQCB; or - At a permitted temporary septage storage facility.
-Septage that is transferred at a permitted temporary septage storage facility shall be stored in licensed septage pumper hauler(s) as authorized under the temporary septage storage facility permit.
-Septage that is transferred and stored at a permitted temporary septage storage facility may only be stored temporarily for no more than seven (7) calendar days.
-A temporary septage storage facility shall not exceed 12,000 gallons of cumulatively stored septage onsite at any given time. - C. An applicant for registration as a septage pumper hauler must furnish his/her equipment for inspection by the Health Officer prior to the issuance or renewal of registration.
+- A. It shall be unlawful for any person to engage in the cleaning or pumping of any septic tank, pump tank, holding tank, or chemical toilet, or to dispose of the cleanings therefrom without first obtaining registration from the Health Officer. - B. Only disposal sites with a valid discharge permit from the RWQCB shall be used for dumping of septage.
+The transfer of septage from one container to another or from one vehicle to another for transport is prohibited, unless conducted at a publicly owned treatment works pursuant to waste discharge requirements issued by the Regional Water Board.

+- C. An applicant for registration as a septage pumper hauler must furnish his/her equipment for inspection by the Health Officer prior to the issuance or renewal of registration.
 The equipment must meet the following minimum requirements: - (1) All equipment, pumps, valves, and hoses must be in good repair, leak proof, and easily cleanable.
-Vehicles shall be kept clean of splashing and waste accumulation; - (2) Truck equipment must be designed to adequately control effluent disposal from the truck into receiving stations without spilling or splashing; - (3) The tank discharge valve must be equipped with a leak proof cap fitted over the outlet pipe at all times, and the cap chained to the truck; - (4) A sighting gauge or other reliable tank content level indicator must be installed on the exterior of the tank adjacent to a manual vacuum shut-off device and must be calibrated to measure capacity to the quarter tank; - (5) A properly functioning automatic vacuum shut-off system shall be provided;

-- (6) Each vehicle shall carry a hose of at least twenty-five (25) feet in length, a minimum of one (1) gallon of disinfectant material, and at least five (5) gallons of potable water for sanitary cleanup; and - (7) The name of the operating firm, address, phone number, and tank capacity shall be conspicuously displayed on both sides of the truck or on the rear of the tank in bold letters not less than three (3) inches high. - D. Septic tank pumper registration expires on December 31 of each year.
-This registration is renewable if the registrant continues to meet the requirements of this Chapter. - F. Septic tank pumpers shall submit the following minimum information in writing on forms provided by the Health Officer no later than the tenth (10th) of each calendar month for the previous month: - (1) Gallons pumped according to location and site address; - (2) Date of pumping, type of waste, and reason for pumping, if applicable; and - (3) Gallons disposed of at each authorized dumping site. - G. Any septage pumper hauler registration issued pursuant to this Chapter may be revoked by the Health Officer for incompetence, negligence, misrepresentation, or failure to comply with the requirements of this Chapter on the part of the septage pumper hauler.
+Vehicles shall be kept clean of splashing and waste accumulation; - (2) Truck equipment must be designed to adequately control effluent disposal from the truck into receiving stations without spilling or splashing; - (3) The tank discharge valve must be equipped with a leak proof cap fitted over the outlet pipe at all times, and the cap chained to the truck; - (4) A sighting gauge or other reliable tank content level indicator must be installed on the exterior of the tank adjacent to a manual vacuum shut-off device and must be calibrated to measure capacity to the quarter tank; - (5) A properly functioning automatic vacuum shut-off system shall be provided; - (6) Each vehicle shall carry a hose of at least twenty-five (25) feet in length, a minimum of one (1) gallon of disinfectant material, and at least five (5) gallons of potable water for sanitary cleanup; and - (7) The name of the operating firm, address, phone number, and tank capacity shall be conspicuously displayed on both sides of the truck or on the rear of the tank in bold letters not less than three (3) inches high. - D. Septic tank pumper registration expires on December 31 of each year.
+This registration is renewable if the registrant continues to meet the requirements of this Chapter. - E. Septic tank pumpers shall submit the following minimum information in writing on forms provided by the Health Officer no later than the tenth (10th) of each calendar month for the previous month: - (1) Gallons pumped according to location and site address; - (2) Date of pumping, type of waste, and reason for pumping, if applicable; and - (3) Gallons disposed of at each authorized dumping site. - F. Any septage pumper hauler registration issued pursuant to this Chapter may be revoked by the Health Officer for incompetence, negligence, misrepresentation, or failure to comply with the requirements of this Chapter on the part of the septage pumper hauler.